 Case studies – or as they’re sometimes called, customer success stories – influence people’s buying decisions.
 They highlight the positive experience that one of your customers had while using your product, demonstrating that the reader can enjoy the same results.
 But, how a case study is written plays a major role in whether it’s able to do its job.

 Everyone loves a good case study!
 This is particularly true for companies researching the value in new solutions, like conversion rate optimization tools.
 If your goal is to increase conversions on your website – whether that’s sales or signups – you want to know the solution you’re considering is proven effective.
 You want to see how other businesses are using it successfully.
 And you want to know if you can

 As businesses and website owners have begun realizing the value of optimizing their site to convert existing traffic, many marketing agencies have started offering conversion rate optimization services to meet the demand for this professional service.
-The challenge is that every customer is different; every website has different business objectives and definitions
+The challenge is that every customer is different; every website has different business objectives

 If your agency is responsible for increasing your customers’ conversion rates, you’ve likely explored – and are utilizing – a variety of CRO (Conversion Rate Optimization) strategies to meet the business objectives of your customers.
 Whether the goal is to get more newsletter signups, or boost ecommerce sales, using offers as a

 Editor’s note: This story was originally published in July 2015.
 It has been updated for accuracy and comprehensiveness.

 You may not give much attention to the visitors who leave your site.
 After all, there could be any reason why they chose to leave.
 They could be comparison shopping or perhaps your offer isn’t quite what they need.
 Still others may find your product